buckster123/GrokCoder/README.md

 - **Code Execution Support**: Stateful Python REPL tool for executing and verifying code snippets, supporting libraries like numpy, sympy, and pygame for computational tasks.
 - **Persistent Memory via Sandbox**: Utilizes sandbox tools to store and retrieve hierarchical data (e.g., user preferences, project details, progress notes) as JSON files.
 Supports triggers for saving, recalling, updating, and searching memories, with built-in caching and size limits for efficiency.
 - **User Interface Enhancements**: Neon-gradient theme, dark mode toggle, and wrapped code display to prevent horizontal scrolling.
-- **Performance Optimizations**: Automatic message truncation, API retry mechanisms, and limits on tool iterations to ensure reliability on resource-limited hardware.
+- **Performance Optimizations**: Automatic message truncation, API retry mechanisms, and limits on tool iterations with improved loop detection to ensure reliability on resource-limited hardware.

 These features provide a responsive and efficient user experience.